Almost every one of us will experience abdominal pain once in their lifetime.

 The pain can start in your digestive tract, abdominal wall muscles, urinary tract, blood vessels, or in your reproductive organs.

-It is important that you take a look at the characteristics of the pain, and see whether your left lower quadrant pain is accompanied by other signs and symptoms.
+It is important that you take a look at the characteristics of the pain, and see whether your pain in the lower left abdomen is accompanied by other signs and symptoms.

 Here are some causes of pain in the lower left quadrant that can affect both men and women.

-The most common cause of left lower quadrant pain, diverticulitis is inflammation and infection of one or more diverticula.
+The most common cause of left lower abdomen pain, diverticulitis is inflammation and infection of one or more diverticula.

 These are small pouches in the large intestine, weak spots in the wall.